percona/pmm/docs/install-pmm/install-pmm-client/connect-database/external.md

 You can collect metrics from an external (custom) exporter on a node when:

-- there is already a PMM Agent instance running and,
+- there is already a pmm-agent instance running and,
 - this node has been [configured](../index.md) using the `pmm-admin config` command.

 ### Usage